njonsson/example_files/README.md

 The *example_files* commands are exposed as Mix tasks.
 Get help on them through Mix itself, with `mix help | grep example_files` and `mix help example_files`.

-* `mix example_files` – lists example files in your project and shows the status of each
+* [`mix example_files`][doc-mix-example-files] – lists example files in your
+  project and shows the status of each
-* `mix example_files.pull` — pulls into effect example files in your project by making copies of them using a file name that lacks the “example” nomenclature
+* [`mix example_files.pull`][doc-mix-example-files-pull] — pulls into effect
+  example files in your project by making copies of them using a file name that lacks the “example” nomenclature
-* `mix example_files.clean` — cleans example files in your project by deleting your copies of them
+* [`mix example_files.clean`][doc-mix-example-files-clean] — cleans example files
+  in your project by deleting your copies of them

 ## Contributing